OTTBs and Ulcers: Why is this so common?

 Once you’ve treated your horse for ulcers, there are a number of different practices that have proven to help prevent ulcer re-occurrence.
 Working with your veterinarian, here are a couple easy, low cost ways to help reduce the risk of ulcer recurrence:

-Supplement alfalfa into your horse’s diet
+Supplement alfalfa into your horse’s diet (if appropriate)

 Reduce the amount of grain and concentrates your horse is receiving or break them up into multiple small meals a day ( <3lbs a meal)